nurChamdanis/express-template/README.md

   - Test PN (send a test message to user id 1 - on sqlite)
   - Unsub PN (unsubscribe)

 ## Configuration

-- ./js-node/expressjs/.env
-  - non-sensitive config values
+- .env : non-sensitive config values
-- ./js-node/expressjs/.env.secret
-  - values that are secret
+- .env.secret: values that are secret (should be in `vault` service for production)
 - JSON values are supported
-- For more sentitive configs, `Vault` service should be considered

 ---

 ## CI/CD & Cloud Deployment

-### Cloud Services

-The following Google Cloud Platform (GCP) services are used
-- Container Registry
-- Cloud Run
-- Cloud Storage

-Refer to [doc/deployment/home.md](doc/deployment/home.md) for documentation on deployments

 ### Deployment Using Github Actions

-- .github/workflows/manual-gcp-expressjs.yml (Manually deploy js-node/expressjs to GCP CloudRun)
+- .github/workflows/manual-gcp-expressjs.yml **TBD**
   - selectable inputs
     - environment (uat for now, development does not deploy anything)
     - service (default = app-sample)